DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 Vasilka first asks to confirm that flowers are a way to signify care.
 (If the players previously told her that they are not, she appears crestfallen and slightly abashed upon asking.)
 She can then share the following information:

-* The north wing of the Abbey is guarded by a **flesh golem** like her, but which lacks whichever spark allows her to think and speak.
+* The east wing of the Abbey is guarded by a **flesh golem** like her, but which lacks whichever spark allows her to think and speak.
 Vasilka doesn’t know much about it, but knows that the Abbot built it before her, as a means to first perfect his craft.
 * The Abbot has strictly forbidden her from approaching it, insisting that interaction with such a brute would “disturb her delicate constitution" and “afflict her mind with unpleasant thoughts."
 * Vasilka has watched it from a distance, and feels that it must be lonely.
 She feels sorrowful for it, and believes that it deserves recognition and respect for its toils.
 “We are siblings, in a way," she says quietly.
 “Were we not both made by the same hand?"
 * While exploring the garden, Vasilka was struck by the beauty of the wildflowers there, and linked them into a garland to give the golem as a gift.
-“It seems so terrible that it should lurk always in the darkness of the north wing," she says, “and never see the wonderful things that await outside."
+“It seems so terrible that it should lurk always in the darkness of the east wing," she says, “and never see the wonderful things that await outside."
 She has kept the garland hidden, however, fearing that the Abbot would not approve of its purpose.

+> [!abstract]+ **Anna's Sacrifice**
+> If the players ask Vasilka about Anna Krezkov's sacrifice of her heart, Vasilka shares her genuine discomfort and sympathy for Anna's situation.
+"But I trust the Abbot," she says, somewhat reluctantly, and adds, "Surely he must have good reason for his decisions."

 Vasilka asks the players to deliver the garland necklace to the flesh golem as a gift from her.
 “I do not know if it regards me as its younger sister," she says softly.
 “I do not know if it regards me at all.
 But it seems a cruel thing to leave it alone and unloved."